 Best Practices for the Implementation of Shoulder and Centreline Rumble Strips PTS-RUMBLE Synthesis of Practice No. 8 A number of Canadian provinces have developed guidelines and policies for the implementation of shoulder rumble strips.
 Alberta has implemented centreline rumble strips.
 This document provides a summary of current practices and would be of particular use to agencies looking to develop local guidelines and policies.
-For ease of use, the Executive Summary has been designed to be a quick reference tool, providing an overview of the best practices and key recommendations. http://tac-atc.ca/sites/tac-atc.ca/files/site/pts-rumble.pdf Media type: PDF Download 2001 Free
+For ease of use, the Executive Summary has been designed to be a quick reference tool, providing an overview of the best practices and key recommendations. http://tac-atc.ca/sites/tac-atc.ca/files/site/pts-rumble.pdf Media type: PDF Download 2001 PTR-UTI99

+Urban Transportation Indicators - Survey 2, 1996

+In 1993, the Urban Transportation Council (UTC) of the Transportation Association of Canada (TAC) proposed a New Vision for Urban Transportation, describing 13 principles which point the way to desirable future transportation sysems and related urban land use.
+The Council reconized that periodic surveys of transportation indicators would be required to monitor progress towards achieving the Vision.
+To this end, a pilot survey as carried out in 1995 using 1991 as the study year and including eight urban areas.
+This report describes the second survey which included 15 urban areas and was carried out in 1999 for the 1996 study year.

+Media type: PDF Download 1999

+Free

+Free

+PRIMER

-PRIMER: Highway Asset Management Systems PRM-ASSETMGMT TAC's primer on highway asset management systems introduces the concepts of asset management, outlines the potential benefits and describes how to successfully plan and implement an asset management system.
-Managing highway assets is not a new concept; highway agencies have been using pavement, bridge and maintenance management systems for decades.
+PRIMER: Highway Asset Management Systems PRM-ASSETMGMT

+TAC's primer on highway asset management systems introduces the concepts of asset management, outlines the potential benefits and describes how to successfully plan and implement an asset management system.
+Managing highway asset is not a new concept; highway agencies have been using pavement, bridge and maintenance management systems for decades.
 What sets asset management systems apart today is the move to merge these single-asset management systems into an integrated whole.
 Asset management is a comprehensive process that allocates funds effectively and efficiently among competing pavement, structure and other infrastructure needs.

 This document will be of interest to all government transportation and finance departments at the federal, provincial and municipal levels, as well as academics, associations and private sector firms who have an interest in asset management systems and procedures.

-Disponible en français : NOTIONS ÉLÉMENTAIRES : Les systèmes de gestion des éléments d'actif routiers : notions fondamentalet 1999) Media type: PDF Download 1999 Free
+Disponible en français : NOTIONS ÉLÉMENTAIRES : Les systèmes de gestion des éléments d'actif routiers : notions fondamentale(1999)

+Media type: PDF

+Download

+1999

+Free